tealpaintedduck/CV/README.md

 ##Skills

 ###Ruby
-- [TeemApp](https://github.com/Kyvyas/final_project) - My final project at Makers Academy.
+- [TeemApp](https://github.com/tealpaintedduck/final_project) - My final project at Makers Academy.
 Uses Rails, HAML, PSQL, AWS, and Mapbox and Leaflet APIs.
 Tested with Rspec and Capybara, with tests also heavily relying on FactoryGirl and TimeCop.
+Live demo [here](https://teemapp.herokuapp.com).
 - [InstaWow](https://github.com/tealpaintedduck/instagram-challenge) - An Instagram clone, built on Rails, with JQuery.
 Tested in Rspec and Capybara.

 ###Javascript